 A free blog affects your credibility and you don’t own your blog.
 That could become a real problem as your blog starts to grow.
 You’re spending all your time building a valuable asset you don’t own!

 The Essentials – How To Make Money Blogging For Beginners

 So we’ve debunked a few myths but what do you actually need to start monetizing your blog?
 A blog of course, but what else is essential?

 What do you need to make money blogging?

-This doesn’t mean you need to splash out on an expensive theme or a custom design.
-But you do need to bench mark your site against competitors in your niche.
+This doesn’t mean you must splash out on an expensive theme or a custom design.
+But you do need to benchmark your site against competitors in your niche.

 Not so much the star bloggers, those guys at the top of the money tree with their unlimited resources and custom builds.
 You need to compare yourself with the bloggers just a little bit ahead.

 What are they doing?
 How do their sites look?

 Make sure your blog is just as good.
 That bad design won’t make your readers click away.